tsteward/scripture_memory_flutter/README.md

 ## ESV API Key

 The project uses the [ESV API](https://api.esv.org/) for retrieving verse text.
 An API key is required to use the api.
-You can get an API key from the [ESV API website](https://api.esv.org/account/).
-You will need to create a new API application.
-Select **Personal Study** for the **Intended Use**.
+You can get an API key by creating a new API application on the [ESV API website](https://api.esv.org/account/).
+When creating the application, select **Personal Study** for the **Intended Use**.

 To add your api key the project: